Who we are

 Real world validation

 Funding opportunities for innovators

 Supporting the NHS to adopt new products and services

 Preparing to launch your innovation to market

-Spreading your innovation
+Spreading your innovation in the NHS

 A partnership with Care City: Increasing adoption of healthcare technologies

 Acute Kidney Injury and sepsis collaboratives

 UCLPartners Human Factors Training: Invite to Tender 2019

 Learning from Excellence